AlexChesser/tech-interview-prep-course/README.md

 # Big Tech Interview Preparation Course

+As promised in week 2, if you have any questions or want to reach out directly, you're welcome to do so!
+Open an issue on the repo, or email me at: `alex.chesser at gmail dot com`

 ## preamble

 This repo started as a personal project to store all of my algorithm practise tests in one place so I could share them with recruiters and hiring managers to *hopefully* offset any bad performance under a code interview situation.